 Opening a savings account is pretty simple, but it won’t mean much unless you have goals.
 Just like having a soccer ball gathering dust in your closet won’t get you to the World Cup someday, having a savings account won’t give you financial security if there’s no money in it.
 You’ve got to work at it and do so regularly.
 But how?

-Maybe you have a specific goal like buying a new gaming console, or putting aside money for a trip after graduation.
+Maybe you have a specific goal in mind, like buying a new gaming console or putting aside money for a trip after graduation.
 Your goal can be ultra-specific or more general.
-The point is to have one that fits your personal needs.
+The point is to have goals that reflect your needs and wants.

-In order to build your savings, you need to have money.
-For many teens, this will mean finding a job that suits their skills and school schedule.
-Luckily, teens have several options when it comes to making money.
+In order to build your savings, you’ll need to earn money.
+For many teens, this means finding a job that works with their school and extracurricular schedule.
+Luckily, there are lots of options when it comes to making money.

-Whether it’s a part-time job during the school year or something temporary for the summer, there are plenty of workplaces with jobs well-suited for teens.
+Whether it’s a part-time job during the school year or something temporary for the summer, there are plenty of workplaces with seasonal jobs well-suited for teens.
 Check to see if your local grocery store or pizza shop is hiring, for example.
-Certain job search sites, such as Snagajob, specifically cater to part-time or hourly jobs that are a good fit for teens.
+Certain job search sites, such as Snagajob, specifically cater to part-time or hourly jobs that are a good fit for young adults.